-Data provided by Eni from wells drilled through October 31, 2019, and made available for this evaluation were used to prepare the reserves estimates herein.
-These reserves estimates were based on consideration of monthly production data available only through July 2019, for certain properties and as late as September 2019 for other properties.
-Estimated cumulative production, as of December 31, 2019, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
-This required that production be estimated for up to 5 months.
+Data provided by or on behalf of Eni from wells drilled through December 31, 2023, and made available for this evaluation were used to prepare the reserves estimates herein.
+The reserves estimates were based on consideration of monthly production data available for certain properties only through August 2023.
+Estimated cumulative production, as of December 31, 2023, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
+This required that production be estimated for up to 4 months.

-Oil and condensate reserves estimated herein are those to be recovered by normal field separation.
+Oil and condensate reserves estimated herein are to be recovered by normal field separation.
 LPG reserves estimated herein consist primarily of propane and butane fractions and are the result of low-temperature plant processing.
-Oil, condensate, and LPG reserves estimates included in this report are expressed in millions of barrels (10bbl).
+Oil, condensate, and LPG reserves included in this report are expressed in millions of barrels (106bbl).
 In these estimates, 1 barrel equals 42 United States gallons.
+For reporting purposes, oil, condensate, and LPG reserves have been estimated separately and are presented herein as a summed quantity.

-Gas quantities estimated herein are expressed as marketable gas.
-Marketable gas is defined as the total gas potentially to be produced from the reservoir after reduction for shrinkage resulting from field separation, processing, flare, and other losses but before reduction for gas consumed in operations (fuel).
-Gas reserves estimated herein are expressed at a temperature base of 60 degrees Fahrenheit (°F) and at a pressure base of 14.7 pounds per square inch absolute (psia).
-Gas reserves included in this report are expressed in billions of cubic feet $(10^9 \text{ft}^3)$ .
+Gas quantities estimated herein are expressed as marketable gas and fuel gas.
+Marketable gas is defined as the total gas produced from the reservoir after reduction for shrinkage resulting from field separation; processing, including removal of the nonhydrocarbon gas to meet pipeline specifications; and flare and other losses but not from fuel usage.
+Gas reserves estimated herein are reported as marketable gas reserves; therefore, fuel gas is included as reserves.
+Gas quantities are expressed at a temperature base of 60 degrees Fahrenheit (°F) and at a pressure base of 14.7 pounds per square inch absolute (psia).
+Gas quantities included in this report are expressed in billions of cubic feet (109ft3).

 Gas quantities are identified by the type of reservoir from which the gas will be produced.
 Nonassociated gas is gas at initial reservoir conditions with no oil present in the reservoir.
 Associated gas includes both gas-cap gas and solution gas.
 Gas-cap gas is gas at initial reservoir conditions and is in communication with an underlying oil zone.
 Solution gas is gas dissolved in oil at initial reservoir conditions.
-Gas quantities estimated herein are associated and nonassociated gas.
-At the request of Eni, marketable gas reserves estimated herein were converted to oil equivalent using an energy equivalent factor of 5,408 cubic feet of gas per 1 barrel of oil equivalent.
-This conversion factor was provided by Eni.
+Gas quantities estimated herein consist of both associated and nonassociated gas.